-Unsurprisingly, there is no uniform and precise definition or criteria of what industrialized & processed foods are.
+No uniform and precise definition or criteria exist for industrialized and processed foods.
 The ambiguity mainly serves the food industry.

 It is challenging to separate the criteria between processed and industrial foods in practice, as they are intertwined.